 View a few of our favorite JLD Labradorite pieces below.

 Beyond jewelry, this unique gem can also be found in anorthosite, an igneous rock rich in Labradorite, which can be cut, polished and used as an architectural stone.
 Aria’s Lemurian and Labradorite Bianco stones are both flawless examples of the marriage between the two stones.
 Beautiful pockets of labradorite can be seen throughout both of these pieces and their iridescent properties are sure to catch your eye.
 After all, who doesn’t love a little jewelry to compliment your space.
 Making for a stunning art piece, feature fireplace, kitchen or bathroom countertops.

-Check out this recent project featuring a Lemurian outdoor patio table by one of Dallas’ talented designers, Tiffany McKinzie.
+Check out this recent project featuring a Lemurian outdoor patio table by designer, Tiffany McKinzie.
 This poolside table highlights the uniqueness of labradorite as the rays of sunshine let the stone beautifully display it’s true colors.

 Image compliments of Tiffany Mckinzie Interiors